Jalexx-prog/WEB-BASED-POINT-OF-SALE-AND-INVENTORY-SYSTEM-FOR-PET-SUPPLY/README.md

 Step 8: to login you can use my default account username: Jalexx and pass cvsu101

 Thank you for being here!
-This project has saved me from my Capstone project and successfully defended 2 times and my overnight coding payoffs.
+This project has saved me from my Capstone project and successfully defend it 2 times and my overnight coding payoffs.

 ```bash